-Opening an account to trade commodities is probably easier than you think, but it is a major undertaking and you can expect to fill out some paperwork and wait a couple days before you can begin trading commodities.
+Opening an account to trade commodities is probably easier than you think, but it is a major undertaking, and you can expect to fill out some paperwork and wait a couple of days before you can begin trading commodities.

-When opening an account the first thing to do is to decide on a commodity brokerage firm.
+When opening an account, the first thing to do is to decide on a commodity brokerage firm.
 The brokerage company will hold your account and execute your trades.
 There are many full-service brokers, discount online brokers to choose from.
-You have to determine the best fit based on your needs - a full-service broker will help by recommending trades while you are one your own with an online futures broker.
+You have to determine the best fit based on your needs.
+A full-service broker will help by recommending trades while you are on your own with an online futures broker.

 It's recommended that you choose three commodity brokers to interview before you decide on one that best suits your needs.
 For online trading, thoroughly examine their online trading platforms before opening an account.
 Most brokers provide a demo of their trading platforms for prospective customers.
 Additionally, check all of the fees associated with an account.
 Types of fees can include platforms fees, commission rates, clearing fees, and any other account charges.